 Our experienced attorneys are adept at representing our clients in mediation and arbitration, with the firm knowledge of the options that are available if ADR fails to result in a satisfactory conclusion.
 We are also skilled mediators, often serving in that capacity to facilitate the resolution of issues between parties that are not our clients.

-If you are facing a dispute and want to explore ADR as a means of resolving it, or if you have a dispute that is subject to mediation or arbitration, contact Donna Shahrabani (firstname.lastname@example.org), David Frizzell (email@example.com), Cheryl Siegel (firstname.lastname@example.org), or John Middleton (email@example.com), by email or phone us at 201-612-5200 to learn about how we can help you make the most of your hearing.
+If you are facing a dispute and want to explore ADR as a means of resolving it, or if you have a dispute that is subject to mediation or arbitration, contact Donna Shahrabani (firstname.lastname@example.org), David Frizzell (email@example.com), Cheryl Siegel (firstname.lastname@example.org), John Middleton (email@example.com), or Susan M. Lee (firstname.lastname@example.org) by email or phone us at 201-612-5200 to learn about how we can help you make the most of your hearing.